 There is only one refinery fuel gas blend drum that blends the gasses that comprise the RFG fuel system.
 These gases include treated vent gases from various process units, propane, butane and purchased natural gas.
-The Flexigas fuel system is made up of just Flexigas and so there is no blending and no blend drum.
+The Flexigas fuel system is made up only of treated Flexigas and so there is no blending and no blend drum.